Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - result = UnsafeAdd(A, B)
 - result < 2^n

+Notes:

+- Should check for overflow

 ## Sub statement

-A valid instance of an Sub statement assures that given an input of:
+A valid instance of a Sub statement assures that given an input of:

-- A: F
+- A: {0..2^n}
-- B: F
+- B: {0..2^n}

 with circuit parameters: